AscendingPassage.com HOME PAGE.

 country inhabited by lions, cameleopards, apes, and elephants, none

-of which animals are found in Nubia or Dóngola; the elephant and
+of which animals are found in Nubia or Dóngola.
+The elephant and

 cameleopard inhabit the banks of the Nile towards Sennaar, the